lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 ---
 layout: post
 title:  a couple recipes for exploratory data visualization in R
-date:   2017-08-21
+date:   2017-09-21

 ---

-Everyone knows that visualization is a key part of understanding when you're working with data.
-But all too often, I feel like I get too involved in analyzing the dataset and before actually seeing what the raw data look like.
+Everyone knows that visualization is key to understanding a dataset.
+But all too often, I feel like I get too involved in analyzing the dataset before actually seeing what the raw data look like.

 In Python, `pandas` makes this pretty easy: